Typee-Language/Typee/develoment-framework.md

 framework.

-Please notice that the use of the recommended development environment is _not_ mandatory to use or to modify __Typhon__.
+Please notice that the use of the recommended development environment is _not_ mandatory to use or to modify __Typee__.
 This Open Source project, provided with the MIT license, may be used or modified with many other environments.

 Finally, the next text is for Windows and Linux users only.
 If you develop